 All applicants with foreign academic credentials must provide a World Education Services (WES) ICAP course-by-course evaluation of those credentials.
-Because this process can take some time, applicants should submit their transcripts to WES at least one month before the application deadline (spring - September 15 | fall - March 1).
+Because this process can take some time, applicants should submit their transcripts to WES at least one month in advance of the application deadline (Spring - September 15 | Fall - March 1).

 Through special arrangements with SOPHAS, WES will deliver its credential evaluation report directly to SOPHAS by secure electronic transmission.
 This expedites the delivery of the evaluation report as well as images of the applicant's verified transcripts to SOPHAS and allows SOPHAS to process the report most efficiently.
-Go to wes.org for more information.